GitauHarrison/getting-started-with-flask/05_working_with_templates.md

 ## Separate Presentation from Business Logic

-Presetation, as we now know, is handled by HTML files.
+Presentation, as we now know, is handled by HTML files.
 Flask, on the other hand, has extra Python files that do not necessarily 'present' anything.
 They are used to do other tasks.
 These 'other tasks' is what we are calling 'business logic'.
 They are important in the running of our application.

 ### Step 1: Create a templates sub-folder